 Our schemes of work have been carefully considered to ensure progression and a spiral curriculum.
 Details of this school's curriculum content and delivery method can be seen in section 3 and on our school website.
-Each school within the Spire Educational Trust has carefully constructed a PSHE and RSE curriculum which meets both the statutory Relationships and Health Education requirements in an appropriate way for the pupils at their educational setting.
+Each school within the Spire Church of England Learning Trust has carefully constructed a PSHE and RSE curriculum which meets both the statutory Relationships and Health Education requirements in an appropriate way for the pupils at their educational setting.